jmadrek/vigilant-robot/x_team_style_guide.md

 * classes
 /**
-\ * This balanced search tree class implements SearchTreeADT with the type of AVL
+\n * This balanced search tree class implements SearchTreeADT with the type of AVL
- * to sort items.
+\n * to sort items.
 This data type enables to achieve O(logN) for lookup, insert,
  * and delete operations.
  */
 public class BalancedSearchTree<T extends Comparable<T>> implements SearchTreeADT<T> {